sdurbin-pxc/plcnext-io-drivers-cpp/README.md

 **/lib**      -> Contains the static library file that will need to be referenced by your project.
 **/plcnext-io-driver-component**  -> Contains tar files that will need to be deployed if using PLCnext Runtime.
 This is not needed for Direct access.

+**Note:**  The 3152 is an intel x86_64 processor, and the 1152 and 2152 are 32-bit ARM.
+When selecting files (from lib and plcnext-io-driver-component), only use the files labeled x64 for the 3152 device.

 # Getting Started

 Follow these steps to get your development environment set up.
 Note, if you are only using the DIRECT interface, you can skip 1d to 1f.